hasenj/sehm/readme.md

           (span 'class "username" username)
           (span 'class "email" email)))

 And it would work just the same.

 The point of deftag is that it parses the arguments passed to the function as attributes and children.

+It can be sometimes useful to remove or add attributes to `attrs`, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of `'attr val` arguments and adds them as new attributes to 'attrs.

+We can then pass `attrs` to the low level `tag` function to create 'proxy' tags that autofill common attributes.

+For example, a table tag with cellpadding and cellspacing set to 0 automatically:

+    (deftag tab
+        (addattr 'cellpadding 0 'cellspacing 0)
+        (tag 'table attrs children))

+This means We can supply extra attributes to the `tab` function if needed, and they will be passed on to the table tag.

+    arc> (render-html (tab))
+    <table cellspacing="0" cellpadding="0"></table>
+    nil
+    arc> (render-html (tab 'border 5))
+    <table cellspacing="0" cellpadding="0" border="5"></table>
+    nil

+As you may have noticed, the `tag` function takes 3 arguments: the tag name, an alist of attributes, and a list of children.

 ## Templates

 Custom tags can serve as layout templates.

     (def jscript args
             "takes a list of js files and creates tags to include them"